egiden/django-contact-us-tools/docs/source/base_message_model.rst

     *default:* :py:obj:`True`

-    Indicates if :py:attr:`REVIEW_LINK` should be displayed in the email.
+    Indicates if :py:attr:`~BaseMessage.REVIEW_LINK` should be displayed in the email.

 .. tip::